 Looking At Financial Goals

 Finances are one of the biggest factors when you mentally prepare for retirement.
-To go from earning a steady paycheck to living off of your savings feels like a gigantic and terrifying leap of faith.
+Going from earning a steady paycheck to living off your savings feels like a gigantic and terrifying leap of faith.

-You can get more comfortable with the financial part of retirement by following these five tips to get you mentally prepared for retirement.
+You can get more comfortable with the financial part of retirement by following these five tips to prepare you mentally for retirement.

-Meet with a financial coach/planner: A financial coach will help as a second set of eyes on your finances.
-He or she can help you with a realistic overview of your finances and how you can reach your retirement goals.
+Meet with a financial advisor or financial planner: They will help as a second set of eyes on your finances.
+He or she can help you with a realistic overview of your finances and how to reach your retirement goals and have enough money.

-If you are able to meet with a financial coach earlier on in your quest towards retirement, they’ll be able to give you ideas on how to increase your savings or debt payoff.
-Consider your long-term financial plan.
+If you can meet with a financial coach earlier in your quest towards retirement, they can give you ideas on increasing your savings or debt payoff.
+Consider your long-term financial plan and give you a sense of financial security.

 Check out the feasibility of different retirement options: Since you’ve already discussed your retirement plans, it is wise to determine how financially feasible they are *before* you retire so that you can pivot if necessary.

-By keeping an open mind and thinking outside of the box, you can consider several different retirement possibilities in real time and find one that fits your future retirement budget.
+By keeping an open mind and thinking outside the box, you can consider several different retirement possibilities in real-time and find one that fits your future retirement budget.
 Some ideas include: downsizing to a tiny house, purchasing an RV, retiring abroad, having a primary residence and a secondary vacation residence you alternate between, renting out a room in your home, etc.

 Other Goals For Retirement

-Look at health insurance options: Did you know that once you turn 65 you are eligible for Medicare?
-If you’ve paid into Medicare through taxes long enough, your plan might be premium-free.
-However, many retirees choose supplemental Medicare coverage to address their specific health care needs.
-Talk to your insurance broker ahead of time to get an idea of what health insurance options you’ll be eligible for as well as their costs.
+Look at health insurance options: Did you know that once you turn 65, you are eligible for Medicare?
+Your plan might be premium-free if you’ve paid into Medicare through taxes long enough.
+However, many retirees choose supplemental Medicare coverage to address their healthcare needs.
+Talk to your insurance broker beforehand to understand what health insurance options you’ll be eligible for and their costs.

-Some simple ways to reduce your expenses include, installing a smart thermostat, eating out less (cook more at home!), switching insurance providers, cutting your cable bill and using streaming services, and borrowing books and movies from the library instead of purchasing them.
+Some simple ways to reduce your expenses include installing a smart thermostat, eating out less (cooking more at home!), switching insurance providers, cutting your cable bill and using streaming services, and borrowing books and movies from the library instead of purchasing them.
+A financial planner might be able to help in different ways than you might think of.

-Do retirement “trial runs:” A trial run is a great way to practice living on your retirement income and saving money to boot.
-If you have a general idea of how much money you will have available each month when retired, use those numbers to do a trial run twice a year.
+Do retirement “trial runs:” A trial run is a great way to practice living on your retirement income and saving money.
+If you have a general idea of how much money you will have available each month when you retire, use those numbers for a trial run twice a year.
 For that month, live off your lower retirement amount and then put the money you didn’t spend into savings.
 If a month is too long, do a week trial run.
 You’ll get practice and increase your savings at the same time.
 Win, Win!

 This post may contain affiliates.
 Please see my disclosure for more information.